 Your fall home maintenance checklist also contains some important to-dos inside your home.
 Continue with your windows and doors.
 Check if you can feel a draft coming in around your windows and doors.
 If you can, identify the cause of the leaks, and use the appropriate caulk or sealant to fix those leaks.

-Your furnace/heating system needs some attention.
+Your furnace/heating system needs some attention, meaning that new boilers or furnaces need to be fitted within your home.
 Replace your furnace filter and contact your local HVAC pro to clean your furnace air ducts and remove lint from the dryer vent(s).
 If your home relies on a water heating system, you’ll need to drain the expansion tank, check the water pressure, and bleed your radiators.
 If your furnace will not fire up, here are some furnace troubleshooting tips.
 If your home has a fireplace (gas or wood burning) some items should be checked and cleaned.
 If you own a gas fireplace, check to make sure the gas and ignition switches work.
 Test the fireplace flue for a tight seal.
 If you’re a new homeowner, or it’s been awhile since you’ve had the chimney inspected, now is the time of year to do it.

 “Chimneys, fireplaces, and vents shall be inspected at least once a year for soundness, freedom from deposits, and correct clearances.
 Cleaning, maintenance, and repairs shall be done if necessary.” – The National Fire Protection Association Standard 211